-CATEGORY 2.5 2 1.5 1 Name of Pressure group Name of pressure group is accurate, relevant to the given problem /issue.
-Partially relevant Name has hardly any relevance with problem.
-Name is irrelevant and is inaccurate.
-Neat & Organised The work is neat and visually appealing.
+CATEGORY 2.5 2 1.5 1 Issue chosen A relevant and current problem /issue.
+Partially relevant hardly any relevance with problem.
+Issue from the past Slide Layout- organised The work is neat and visually appealing.
 Information is organized in a logical manner.
 The work is moderately neat and organized.
 Not all information is organized in a logical manner.
-Project is disorganized and hard to follow.
-Content- a)Problem b)Solution c) Value/Learning Experience All the information given is fro is accurate, relevant covering all three.
-Most of the information is accurate but covers only two aspects Some inaccuracies doesn't cover all given aspects The information given is inaccurate and incomplete.
-Creativity /Symbol Is impressive, creative relevant to topic Is impressive but c not that relevant Symbol lacks creativity and is not that relevant.
+The information is disorganized and hard to follow.
+Content- All the Most of the Some There are lots a)Problem information given information is inaccuracies of gaps b)Solution is accurate, accurate but doesn't cover c)Learning relevant covering covers only two all given Experience all three. aspects aspects 1 Creativity Is impressive, creative relevant to topic Is impressive but c not that relevant Symbol lacks creativity and is not that relevant.
 Untidy with hardly any creativity or is not relevant